 - Live like locals in the most unique floating village

-- Support local talent at the Cambodian circus
+- Support local talent at an amazing Cambodian circus!

-- Join locals in a game of Volleyball at Olympic Stadium
+- Join locals in a game of volleyball at the Olympic Stadium

 - Meals (Breakfast, Lunch, Dinner) each day in Cambodia